Xocas17/OpenFlowSDN/README.md

 # Testing the project
 In this section, I am going to explain step by step how to test the project properly, checking that the requirements were met.
 ## Running the controller
-First you need to the place the controller in the directory "pox/ext", afterwards you need to go to "pox" directory and execute the following command.
+First you need to place the controller in the directory "pox/ext", afterwards you need to move to "pox" directory and execute the following command.

 <img src="images/runcontroller.png">